AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

   *  None

+* learningRate: The speed at which the model learns.
+Recommended that the value is set between (0 to 1).

 * Optimizer: The optimizer object to be added at the last layer.

 * Regularization: The regularization object to be added at the last layer.